 We went with Narayan from Trek Around Nepal as our guide and a porter hired by him who carried our gear.
 His business was recommended to us by our friends at Escape Artistes and we were not let down (although they went with one of his main porter-guides, Nir).

 This list is not meant to be a final, comprehensive FAQ page.
-If you have a question about trekking to Everest Base Camp that you absolutely cannot find an answer to, email us at email@example.com.
-We’ll email you back as soon as possible and add your question to this list!
+If you have a question about the trek to Everest Base Camp that you absolutely cannot find an answer to, please contact us.
+We'll email you back as soon as possible and add your question to this list!

 Complete Everest Base Camp Trek Guide

 To read more about our adventures heading to Everest, check out the following posts:

 Looking to book your next trip?
 Check out the following services we use!